-All dimensions in mm
+25.4 All dimensions in mm

-- 1. Constructed to accept commercially available Impianti nozzles which have an adjustable flow control needle with no straight nozzle length as shown in Figure 2.3.
-Nominal openings of 1 mm and 2 mm are available. - 2.
+Constructed to accent commercially available Impianti nozzles which have an adjustable flow control needle with no straight nozzle length as shown in Figure 2.3.
+Nominal openings of 1 mm and 2 mm are available.

 Inserts were constructed to vary the head length.
-H^ is the Z distance from Z = 0 to the surface of the head divided by the chamber diameter D. $H^ = 0$ means that the head surface is flush with the bottom of the nozzle openings (H=d/2).
+H is the Z distance from Z = 2.
+0 to the surface of the head divided by the chamber diameter D. $H^ = 0$ means that the head surface is flush with the bottom of the nozzle openings (H=d/2).

-In addition to the above models a constriction or "choke" was fabricated for diameter of 10.0 mm.
-It could be placed at any Z distance in the model, the distance characterized by C^ the Z distance above Z = 0 divided by the chamber diameter D.
+In addition to the above models a constriction or "choke" was fabricated for Model 1.
+The "choke" fit the bore diameter (21.5 mm) and had an concentric inside diameter of 10.0 mm.
+It could be placed at any Z distance in the model, the distance characterized by C^ the Z distance above Z = 0 divided by the chamber diameter D. The purpose of the choke was to alter the chamber area and increase the pressure in the impingement area.